256x/spolistplay/README.md

 *   **Terminal Compatibility:** The interactive interface uses terminal capabilities.
 Ensure your terminal supports basic full-screen and key input handling.
 If you are on Windows, installing `windows-curses` might help.
 *   **`getch` Issues:** The character input (`getch`) is implemented with basic methods.
 It might not work perfectly on all terminal types or configurations.

-## Contributing

-Feel free to submit issues or pull requests on GitHub if you find bugs or have suggestions for improvements.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.